merely-useful/py-rse/index.md

 -   *Kenny* is a hitchhiker.
     He has discovered that most people would rather shoulder some extra work than snitch, and he takes advantage of it at every turn.
     The frustrating thing is that he's so damn *plausible* when someone finally does confront him.
     "There have been mistakes on all sides," he says, or,
     "Well, I think you're nit-picking."

 -   *Melissa* would easily have made the varsity procrastination team if she'd bothered to show up to tryouts.
-    She means well---she really does feel bad about letting people down---but somehow something always comes up, and her tasks are never finished until the last possible moment.
+    She means well---she really does feel bad about letting people down---but somehow her tasks are never finished until the last possible moment.
     Of course, that means that everyone who is depending on her can't do their work until *after* the last possible moment...